schlich/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Mentioning**

 A direct way of asking for someone's attention.
 Use the `@` symbol and select the person's name.
-It's often expected that you respond when someone _mentions_ you.
+It's generally expected that you will respond when someone _mentions_ you.

 **Start a decision**